WannesFransen1994/3D_Bin_Packaging/README.md

 If you want to run the project:

-	1. Make sure you have jre1.8 or later installed.
+	1. Make sure you have jre1.8 installed.
 	2. Download the rest client .jar file.
 (Location: ./rest_service/release_builds/rest_service-X.X.jar)
 	3. Run the jar file:
 		3.1 Open your CMD.